gnvk/BigQuiz/README.md

 * to use the computer help, press S
 * to start the timer, press T
 * to reset the timer, press R
+* if for some reason, you want to completely skip a question, press the right arrow key

 ### Build from source